A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Existence and approximation

 \end{assumption}

-Assumption~\ref{ass:growing_assumption} is discussed at the end of this sections.
 We are now ready to state the first convergence results of our proposed approximation, which show that the sequence of objective functions epi-converges to the objective function of Problem~\ref{problem2}.
 Additionally, Assumption~\ref{ass:qualification_constraint} is a commom assumption that relates to the Slater condition over the ambiguity set $\hatdl_\rho(f,G_0)\leq \delta$.

 Recall that for functions $\{\varphi,\varphi^\nu\}_{\nu\in\nats}\subset(\mathscr{F},\dl)$, we say that $\{\varphi^\nu\}$ epi-converges to $\varphi$, denoted by $\varphi^\nu\eto \varphi$, if for every $f^\nu\hto f$, $\liminf_\nu \varphi^\nu(f^\nu)\geq \varphi(f)$, and for every $f\in \mathscr{F}$ there exists a sequence $f^\nu\hto f$ such that $\limsup_\nu \varphi^\nu(f^\nu)\leq \varphi(f)$.